Copyright . All rights reserved.

 Section 1: CC Road (2.5 miles uphill)

-From the Lion’s Park, pass under the freeway and continue straight on up the gravel Civilian Conservation Corp (CC) road for 1.3 miles.
+Start the adventure from the Lion’s Park, passing under the freeway and continue straight on up the gravel Civilian Conservation Corp (CC) road for about 2.5 miles.
 This dirt mountain road was created by the Civilian Conservation Corp during the Great Depression.
 Interesting fact, Ken Isbell, who this race is held in honor of, actually oversaw teams of workmen on this road when it was first being constructed 80+ years ago.

 Section 2: Gravel Streambed (0.5 miles)

 Water drop will be here in the dark.
-Turn right and zoom in the streambed over to Trail #103.
+Turn right and zoom in the small gravel streambed over to Trail #103.

 Section 3: Trail #103 & Little Valley (3.3 miles)